iiglesiasg/elastic-pulumi/README.md

 # elasticsearch full monitoring platform

-This repo contains de source code for deploying full elasticstack + an application workload on a kubernetes cluster.
+This repo contains de source code for deploying full elasticstack + running application workload on a kubernetes cluster.
 You can do it step by step using provided helm charts, or deploy them all running the pulumi script.
 Yes, there is one line command to:

 ```
 docker run -v ${HOME}/.kube:/usr/multicloud/kube iiglesias/multicloud-sandbox:0.1.0